BenoitDuffez/SplitActivity/README.md

 XML code
 --------

-just make your theme point to `Theme.SplitActivity` (or use this one as the parent of your theme).
+Just make your theme point to `Theme.SplitActivity` (or use this one as the parent of your theme).
 There is also `Theme.SplitActivity.Light` and all the family!

 All the themes have `Theme.Sherlock.*` as their parent, so no worries about your ActionBarSherlock setup.

 Themes: